What’s known — and not — about US-Russia military air crash

 HAS IT HAPPENED BEFORE?

-It’s not the first time Russian aircraft have flown so close to U.S. aircraft in the Black Sea that it’s prompted the Pentagon to publicly condemn the incident for putting the crews at risk.
+This is not the first time Russian aircraft have flown so close to U.S. aircraft in the Black Sea that it’s prompted the Pentagon to publicly condemn the incident for putting the crews at risk.
 In 2020, Russian jets crossed in front of a B-52 bomber that was flying over the Black Sea, and flew as close as 100 feet in front of the bomber’s nose, causing turbulence.

 Russian jets have also buzzed U.S. warships during exercises in the Black Sea.
 In 2021, Russian warplanes buzzed the USS Donald Cook, a Navy destroyer, which had been taking part in a major exercise.
-Until Russia’s invasion last year of Ukraine, U.S. warships had established more frequent deployments to the Black Sea in response to Russia’s 2014 attack on Crimea.
+Until Russia’s invasion last year of Ukraine, U.S. warships more frequently deployed to the Black Sea in response to Russia’s 2014 attack on Crimea.

+For the most part, however, military intercepts — either in the air or at sea — are routine and have happened a number of times with Russian aircraft in the Pacific, particularly in the north.
+Just last month, U.S. fighter jets intercepted two Russian TU-95 bombers in international airspace off Alaska’s coast, and “escorted them” for 12 minutes, according to the Pentagon.

+And Russian aircraft have done similar missions, and also buzzed U.S. Navy ships in the Pacific.
+In most of the cases, the intercepts are deemed safe and professional.

 AP Diplomatic Writer Matthew Lee contributed to this report.